Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: MIM-QBP Decoding for Regular LDPC Codes

 \subsection{CN Update for MIM-QBP Decoding}

-The framework of CN update for MIM-QBP decoding is shown by Fig. \ref{fig: CN_update_MIMQBP}.
-We implement the CN update with three steps: First, we use a reconstruction function (RF) $\phi_c$ to map each incoming message symbol to a specific number; second, we use a function $\Phi_c$ to combine all these numbers corresponding to the incoming messages together as defined by \eqref{eqn: def of Phi_c}; third, we use an SDQ $\Gamma_c$ to map the obtained combined number to the outgoing message symbol.
-In this way, the CN UF $Q_c$ is fully determined by $\phi_c, \Phi_c$, and $\Gamma_c$.
-In the rest of this subsection, we show the principles for designing $\phi_c, \Phi_c$, and $\Gamma_c$ so as to result in a $Q_c$ that can maximize $I(X; S)$.
+As shown by Fig. \ref{fig: CN_update_MIMQBP}, the CN update for the MIM-QBP decoding proceeds the following three steps (reconstruction, calculation, and quantization): First, an RF $\phi_c$ is used to map each V2C message symbol to a number of larger bit width which is called V2C computational message; second, we use a function $\Phi_c$ to combine all V2C computational messages together as defined by \eqref{eqn: def of Phi_c} to form the C2V computational message; third, we use an SDQ $\Gamma_c$ to quantize the C2V computational message into the C2V message symbol.
+In this way, the UF $Q_c$ at the CN is fully determined by $\phi_c, \Phi_c$, and $\Gamma_c$.
+In the rest of this subsection, we show the principles of designing $\phi_c, \Phi_c$, and $\Gamma_c$ so as to obtain a $Q_c$ that can maximize $I(X; S)$.